JanssenProject/jans/docs/cedarling/patterns/annotation-quota.md

 ## Annotations on Permit Policies

-Annotations are usually associated with denials, but a `permit` carries them just as well, and they are reported the same way: on an `Allow`, `reason()` contains the satisfied `permit` policies, so the application can read their annotations after a *successful* authorization.
+Annotations usually turn up on denials, but a `permit` carries them just as well, and Cedar reports them the same way: on an `Allow`, `reason()` contains the satisfied `permit` policies, so the application can read their annotations after a *successful* authorization.

-That covers a whole category of "allowed, with something to say":
+That covers a category of "allowed, with something to say":

 - approaching a quota or rate limit
 - an entitlement that expires soon